 Parents should tell their children they are autistic in ways that help them understand and feel good about who they are.

-At a time when there remains widespread confusion about autism and developmental disability, it is imperative that responsible platforms make a more serious effort to educate the public and to more regularly share valid, up-to-date information.
+At a time when there remains widespread confusion about autism and cannabis and developmental disability, it is imperative that responsible platforms make a more serious effort to educate the public and to more regularly share valid, up-to-date information.

 This idea that people with intellectual disabilities cannot learn is a very dangerous idea and it leads to us being harmed.
 I think it is important to autistics with intellectual disabilities that we get the support to learn.